 To support social distancing we will mostly be posting out medication using Royal Mail Signed For delivery service, for which there will be a small fee.

 We still believe preventive health is important so call us or email and discuss if you are on a health program for flea, tick and internal parasite / worm prevention, and to discuss vaccinations if they are becoming due.
-It’s important to remember that the current lockdown period is for three weeks and for the vast majority of pet vaccinations it is not urgent for them to be carried out in that time period.
+It’s important to remember that the initial lockdown period was for three weeks (and was extended with regular reviews) and for the vast majority of pet vaccinations it is not urgent for them to be carried out in the short term.
 The same applies to many other preventive health products.
-Adult boosters can and must be postponed for now.
-The vast majority of primary vaccinations in puppies, kittens and rabbits can also be delayed in order to protect human health in relation to halting the spread of Covid-19.
-However, we recognise there may be a small number of exceptions where vaccination may be required.
+Adult boosters may be postponed for now although only for 3 months.
+It also depends on the risk associated with any particular situation and this has to be balanced with social distancing including human safety for you and our staff.

-Please read the rest of this page for further information, particularly if you are self-isolating or have coronaviral disease.
+Please read the rest of this page for further information, particularly if you are self-isolating, shielding or have coronaviral disease.

 Coronavirus and Corona Viral Disease (COVID-19)